baskuit/pinyon/src/readme.md

 Polymorphism can be achieved in C++ using classes and inheritance:

 As a way to refer to a family of types in general, we define an abstract base class for each family.
-Each actual type in the family will derive from that abstract class, which establishes a shared interface (`get_actions` for states, `get_inference` for models, etc.)
+Each actual type in the family will derive from that abstract class, which establishes a shared interface (`get_actions` for states, `inference` for models, etc.)
 ```cpp
 class State {
 	virtual void get_actions () = 0;